-I was a broken man having lost my father, – a mentor, a business partner, who I am very close to, in my early 30s I was too young to “retire”, by 2012 I was ready to start my next business venture, I meet Grant who runs a small web design company to help me build a website, soon we are in business, as online shopping becoming more and more popular, taking payment online and shipping goods out to customer is becoming a real challenge for small to medium size businesses, the company is formed to provide online payment and courier solutions to small and medium enterprises.
+I was a broken man having lost my father – a mentor, a business partner - who I am very close to, in my early 30s, I was too young to “retire” and by 2012 I was ready to start my next business venture.I met Grant who runs a small web design company to help me build a website.
+Soon we're in business.
+With online shopping becoming more and more popular, taking payment online and shipping goods out to customers is becoming a real challenge for small to medium size businesses.
+The company is formed to provide online payment and courier solutions to small and medium enterprises.

-In the early days as a small company everyone have to do everything, big or small, when we come to work we leave our ego at the door, often when a customer rings our customer service line, it would usually be me or Eva who answers the phone, Eva’s previous job was Group General Manager of the multi-national Lei Garden Group with over 2000 employees worldwide, she used to have her own Personal Assistant to do all these things for her, so working for a small start-up company was a bit of a culture shock for her, she went back to do what she did best before she was GM, which is sales, over the next few years sales grew exponentially, in 2016 the company was ranked 170th in the Deloitte Fast 500 index of the 500 fastest growing technology companies in the Asia Pacific.
-The same year we were made finalist of the Westpac Best Emerging Business Award, Zino Venture’s New Kiwi Challenge and Techcrunch’s Start-Up Battlefield.
-Despite having some small success, Parcelport is still largely an underdog, we are up against industry giants and incumbents, we knocked on many doors of industry giants and have doors slam shut at front of us, fortunately technology is on our side, internet have allow online businesses to take on traditional business models, more and more industry players are starting to approach us.
+In the early days, as a small company everyone have to do everything, big or small - when we come to work we leave our ego at the door.
+When a customer rang our customer service line, it would usually be me or Eva who answers the phone.
+Eva’s previous job was Group General Manager of the multi-national Lei Garden Group with over 2000 employees worldwide.
+She used to have her own Personal Assistant do all these things for her so working for a small start-up company was a bit of a culture shock for her.
+She went back to do what she did best before she was GM, which is Sales, and over the next few years our business grew exponentially.

+In 2016, the company was ranked 170th in the Deloitte Fast 500 index of the 500 fastest growing technology companies in the Asia Pacific.
+The following year we were a Finalist at the Westpac Best Emerging Business Awards, Zino Venture’s New Kiwi Challenge and Techcrunch’s Start-Up Battlefield.
+Despite having some small success, Parcelport is still largely an underdog.
+We were up against industry giants and incumbents - knocking on many doors and having doors slam shut in front of us.
+Fortunately, technology is on our side.
+The internet has allowed online businesses to take on traditional business models and an increasing number of industry players are starting to approach us.